 Every effort is made to recover the minerals as soon as free.
 Over-grinding causes slime losses which are both unnecessary and costly.
 The flowsheet is designed for a compact mill of a size that provides economical treatment at this tonnage.

-The wet ore is delivered to the coarse ore bin directly from the mine and dumped through a grizzly to prevent any large rocks from lodging in the bin and causing subsequent problems in feeding the crusher.
+The wet ore is delivered to the coarse ore bin directly from the mine and dumped through a grizzly to prevent any large rocks from lodging in the bin and causing subsequent problems in feeding the rock crusher.
 The stored coarse ore is crushed in two stages to produce a ¾-inch product.
 The reciprocating feeder, overhead eccentric-type jaw crusher, and oversize vibrating screen were selected to alleviate problems in handling a wet and sticky ore.
 All chutes and transfer points should be of maximum slope to minimize sticking.
 In some cases chutes should be lined with “Teflon” if the sticky ore is a severe problem.